monicagiraldochica/bash_tutorial/docs/files2.md

 Using `awk`: `awk -F',' '{print $0}' file1.csv | tail -r` Using `cat`: `cat file1.csv | tail -r`

-**Example 6:** Print all the columns of `file1.csv` **in reversed order**, and save the re-ordered columns in a new file called file1_reordered.csv
+**Example 6:** Print all the columns of `file1.csv` **in reversed order**, and save the re-ordered columns in a new file called `file1_reordered.csv`.

 If you were going to print the columns one to three in normal order, you would use `'{print $1,$2,$3}'`.
-To print them in reverse order, you just reverse the order of the columns in print, like so: `'{print $3,$2,$1}'`.
-To save the output to a file instead of showing it in the terminal, use `>>` file as explained in previous sections.
+To print them in reverse order, you just reverse the order of the columns in `print`, like so: `'{print $3,$2,$1}'`.
+To save the output to a file instead of showing it in the terminal, use `>> file_name`, as explained in previous sections.
 Remember to use the `-F','` flag to indicate that the columns are separated by commas, and not the default space.

 ```bash
 awk -F',' '{print $3,$2,$1}' file1.csv >> file1_reordered.csv